repoze/repoze.who/docs/plugins.rst

 .. class:: AuthTktCookiePlugin(secret [, cookie_name='auth_tkt' [, secure=False [, include_ip=False]]])

-  An :class:`AuthTktCookiePlugin` is an ``IIdentifier`` plugin which remembers its identity state in a client-side cookie.
+  An :class:`AuthTktCookiePlugin` is an ``IIdentifier`` and ``IAuthenticator`` plugin which remembers its identity state in a client-side cookie.
   This plugin uses the ``paste.auth.auth_tkt``"auth ticket" protocol.
   It should be instantiated passing a *secret*, which is used to encrypt the cookie on the client side and decrypt the cookie on the server side.
   The cookie name used to store the cookie value can be specified using the *cookie_name* parameter.
 If *secure* is False, the cookie